arkavo-com/example-helm-go-microservice/README.md

-# Example of Go microservice with a Helm chart
+# Go microservices deployed to Kubernetes with Helm subcharts

 ## Purpose